davidghobson1/llm-story-morals/README.md

 ├── prompts
     ├── prompts.json                                 # prompts used in our work
 |
-├── environment.yml
+├── requirements.txt
 ├── README.md
 ```

 ## Requirements

-To install the requirements using a conda environment, run this command:
+To install the requirements using a Python virtual environment, use the requirements.txt file:

 ```
-conda env create -n <env_name> -f environment.yml
+python -m venv <myenv_name>
+source <myenv_name>/bin/activate
+python -m pip install -r requirements.txt
 ```

+Unfortunately, I haven't been able to reliably create a conda environment that always runs without errors.
+I'll include an environment.yml file once I get that to work, and apologize for any inconvenience in the meantime.

 ## Running the Code